GuillaumeSD/Freechess/README.md

 ## Deploy

-To deploy the app, you first need to install the firebase CLI, then run :
+To deploy the app, install the [Firebase CLI](https://firebase.google.com/docs/cli) and authenticate, then run :

 ```bash
 npm run deploy